andersix/sip_garage_plugin/README.md

 ## Hardware used
 To my Raspberry Pi and OpenSprinkler module setup, I added a two-relay module board, an overhead magnetic door sensor, and resistors for pullups and current limiting.
 See the diagrams section for how these parts are wired up and connected.
 ##### BOM
-* SainSmart 2-Channel Relay Module
+* SainSmart 2-Channel Relay Module, 5V, 10A, Opto Isolated
   Link: http://a.co/61f2Ck4
 * 10k resistors (x3)
 * 1k resister (x1)